 • Round 3: Re-audit found 1 critical regression (case-duplicate map keys).
 Fixed with lowercase normalization.

-• Physical retest: 5/5 pass on real hardware
+• Physical retest: 5/5 pass on real hardware (client-node to home-node over LAN)

-• Test suite: 21/21 packages pass with race detector, 3 consecutive runs, zero failures
+• Test suite: 21/21 packages pass with -race detector, 3 consecutive runs, zero failures